rantalaofficial/UraniumGPT/README.md

 # UraniumGPT
 This is a minimalistic ChatGPT GUI wrapper that utilizes OpenAI API.
 It is made using PyQt5 for the GUI and OpenAi official library for the API connection.
-It has all the functionality needed for basic LLM use: support for multiple chats, text streaming and model selection.
+It has all the functionality needed for basic LLM use.

+## Features

+- Supports text streaming from OpenAI API
+- Renders responses in HTML
+- Supports multiple chats
+- Chats are automatically saved/loaded to/from a text file
+- Selected model can be changed between messages

 ## How to use?